 Dana’s Books

-Dana is the author of Bottled: A Mom’s Guide to Early Recovery, winner of the 2016 Kansas Notable Book Award, and How to Be Perfect Like Me.
+Dana is the author of Bottled: A Mom’s Guide to Early Recovery, winner of the 2016 Kansas Notable Book Award, How to Be Perfect Like Me, and the forthcoming Humble Pie: Sober Menopause, Sugar Addiction, and the Sweetness of Recovery (December 2025, Bloomsbury Academic).

-Follow Dana on social media for a sneak peek at the book building and publishing process on the journey to her third book, coming soon!
+Follow Dana on social media for a sneak peek at the book building and publishing process for Humble Pie.

 An unflinchingly hilarious memoir about recovery as a mother of young kids.